-Apple supplier Japan Display loses out on Chinese funds, survival at risk
+Apple supplier Japan Display loses out on Chinese funds, bailout at risk

 Hong Kong-based activist investor Oasis Management is still sticking with its plans to contribute $150-180 million.
 In addition, a major supplier and other private equity funds are showing interest in joining the deal, Kikuoka said.

+“Those investments would make enough funds to keep our business going,” he said, although he declined to specify when the investments would be made.

-The investment would give the investor group a 49.8% stake in Japan Display, replacing Japanese government-backed fund INCJ as Japan Display’s biggest shareholder.
+The investments would give the investor group a 49.8% stake in Japan Display, replacing Japanese government-backed fund INCJ as Japan Display’s biggest shareholder.

 Japan Display first agreed on the bailout deal with the Chinese group in April, but was forced to change the structure as some members dropped out after making checks on Japan Display’s financials.